Scalability and asymptotic adjunction: Continuous functions and Roe functors

 \subsubsection{$K$-homology}

 Theorem~\ref{thm:main} also allows us to express $K$-homology in terms of relative Roe algebras.
-For a compact nonempty subset $\mathsf{X}$ of the unit sphere in a separable Hilbert space, define its metric cone
+For a compact nonempty subset $\mathsf{X}$ of the unit sphere of a Euclidean space, define its metric cone

 and denote by $(\mathcal{O}\mathsf{X})^{\discr}\subset\mathcal{O}\mathsf{X}$ a coarsely dense subspace of bounded geometry.
 Using that the pair $(\mathcal{O}\mathsf{X},\{0\})$ is scalable, we obtain the isomorphism